Paper crafting has been my passion since I was a child. I love sharing paper projects, ideas and products. Get more from all your paper .

 If you have alcohol ink markers, you have one if the most popular inks on the market.
 Most of these markers are sold in packs.
 If you have any alcohol ink marker refills, then you have alcohol ink.

-These are another popular brand of alcohol inks. they come in the standard alcohol marker, a three in one marker and an illustrator marker.
+These are other popular brand of alcohol inks. they come in the standard alcohol marker, a three-in-one marker, and an illustrator marker.
 They have a wonderful range of colors and blend nicely.

 You have known them and loved them.
 And yes, they are alcohol markers.
-They come in neon, pastel , metallic and traditional colors.
+They come in neon, pastel, metallic and traditional colors.
 However, unlike the others, they are not refillable.
+They are best used for outlines and highlights.
+While they are considered permanent markers, they can lose that feature when mixed with other alcohols.

 Where Can You Use Alcohol Inks